Charles Smith-Jones tells you how to prepare yourself to pass your DSC1 and face the deer stalking certificate assessments with confidence

-Once again, you have prior access to all 24 of the questions that you might be asked for the safety assessment, so revise them.
+You will have prior access to the 24 questions that you might be asked for the safety assessment, so revise them.
 Your verbal assessor will be on your side and will encourage you if you are facing a temporary mental blank.
 Of the practical tasks, you know that one will definitely involve crossing an obstacle either alone or with a friend present, so practise the procedures beforehand, and stop and think if you are unsure of what to do next.
 Remember, this assessment is all about safety.

 You’ll also be faced by cut-out deer targets that you will have to declare as safe or unsafe shots.
 If you have a clear view of the target, with a good visible backstop of soft earth behind it to receive the bullet, there’s a good chance that it’s a safe option.
 Beware of limited visibility, no backstop, ricochet hazards or the target area of the deer being obscured by vegetation — you want a clear chest shot.

-No matter whether you’re an absolute beginner or an experienced deerstalker, the DSC1 has something in it for you, so if you’ve not completed it yet, it’s worth considering.
-On top of getting a great sense of achievement, I can guarantee that you’ll learn a lot and become a better stalker.
+No matter what your level, the DSC1 has something in it for you.
+On top of being rewarded with a great sense of achievement, you’ll learn a lot and become a better stalker.

 - DO prepare yourself — revise fully beforehand, even if you are attending a formal course.
 Read through your training manual, and go through the questions with other candidates or a friend.